Michael Anhaeuser: Coaching career

 Anhaeuser spent much of his playing career coaching Lowcountry junior clubs and to this day continues to handle teams in the Battery's youth system.
 After retiring from playing in 1999, he moved into an assistant coaching role with the Battery under managers Alan Dicks and Chris Ramsey.
 After the departure of Ramsey in 2005, he was elevated to the position of head coach.

 In 2006, he was named the USL-1 Coach of the Year after he took the Battery to the post-season semifinals and the third round of the U.S. Open Cup.
-Anhaeuser has led the Battery to league championships in 2010 and 2012 and was the coach of the 2008 Battery team that remains the most recent non-MLS side to reach the final of the Open Cup.
+The team were the first lower division side since 1999 to play in the U.S. Open Cup final, finishing as runners-up in the 2008 edition.
+Anhaeuser led the Battery to a USL Division 2 championship in 2010 and a USL Championship title in 2012 after the club moved up to the second division.

 In 2008, he was also given the title of general manager of the Battery, overseeing all soccer operations at the club.
 Following the 2013 season, Anhaeuser was inducted to the USL Hall of Fame.

 After 17 years as head coach of the Charleston Battery, Anhaeuser and the club parted ways on November 1, 2021.